MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 ### Return Value

-A null pointer if the requested aligned buffer wouldn't fit into the available space; otherwise, the new value of *`ptr`*.
+A `NULL` pointer if the requested aligned buffer wouldn't fit into the available space; otherwise, the new value of *`ptr`*.

 ### Remarks